Gartmore

 Gartmore (Scottish Gaelic An Gart Mòr) is a village in the Stirling council area, Scotland.
 It is a village with a view of the Wallace Monument in Stirling, almost 25 miles away.

-Formerly in Perthshire, it is one mile from the A81 Glasgow to Aberfoyle road, three miles south of Aberfoyle.
+In the Land Registration County of Perthshire, it is one mile from the A81 Glasgow to Aberfoyle road, three miles south of Aberfoyle.
 The Rob Roy Way walking route passes nearby.